b1lb0/tempoclientv4/README.md

 ### The Tempo Client itself

-It's strongly recommended to use TypeScript as code completion will help quite a bit with navigating the client, object with typing check.
+It's strongly recommended to use TypeScript as code typing will help quite a bit in navigating the client and object structure.